aeon-lakes/ERI_Project/README.md

 is present when ER ≠ 1, with ER <1 indicating an imbalance in favor of rewards and ER >1 indicating an imbalance in favor of effort.

-This project will parse the results of a Survey Monkey administered questionnaire.
+This project will parse the results of a Survey Monkey administered questionnaire based on the 5 point scale version of the ERI instrument.
-The responses will be opened with file_handler.py, recoded with answer_recoder.py, and the ERI calculated with index_calculator.py.
+Responses will be opened with file_handler.py, recoded with answer_recoder.py, and the ERI calculated with index_calculator.py.

 In addition, freetext answers will be read by a GPT as instructed by